 You can try sleeping on a reclined chair or an adjustable bed.
 As some people may find most comfortable to snooze in a recliner, however sleeping on a chair is not the best option to choose for back pain.
 Still, it proves beneficial for people with some specialized medical issues like isthmic spondylolisthesis.

-An adjustable bed can be a better option to keep the proper alignment of the body parts, shoulders and spines to gives adequate support and comfort.
+Electric hospital beds can be a better option to keep the proper alignment of the body parts, shoulders and spines to give adequate support and comfort.
 And insufficient support and encouragement while sleeping is the key to reduce lower pain.